for Current tap list click HERE

 This beer begins as our Belgian Imperial Golden Strong and is then sent into Chardonnay barrels for 6 months.
 The end result is an extremely rich and robust brew.
 The traditional Belgian spices are balanced nicely by a touch of alcohol sweetness and a hint of Chardonnay and oak from the barrels.
 This complex and full-bodied brew is best enjoyed by slowly sipping and savoring it as it warms in the glass.

 This beer begins as our Window of Opportunity Belgian Tripel and is then sent into Chardonnay barrels for 6 months.
 The end result is a beautiful light orange brew with the balance of spice, a touch of alcohol sweetness, and a hint of Chardonnay and oak.

 Belgian White Ale

 This Witbier is made to be a refreshing brew enjoyed all year long, but especially in Summer.
 Light in body, with just a hint of tartness, this is one of our most easy-drinking beers.
 The traditional Belgian spices come through nicely to round out the flavor and aromatics.

-Heavily soured with lactobacillus and finished with Saison yeast, this beer is juicy, refreshing, and very tart.
+Heavily soured with lactobacillus and finished with Saison yeast, Blueberry is an American Sour that is juicy, refreshing, and very tart.
 The addition of heaps of blueberries give this beer an amazing bright purple color and vibrant fruit flavor.

 Bourbon Barrel-Aged Coffee Pot Porter